 So going back to making change – say I want to buy a pencil that costs 25¢.
 I can’t just tear a dollar bill into 4 parts and hand it to the clerk – they’d think I was a jerk!
 So even though that dollar is worth 100 cents we don’t get to change how those cents are grouped.
 That dollar still has 4-quarter-giving potential, but converting them requires our change-making machine.

-They can choose to “regroup” in different ways.
+The molecules can choose to “regroup” their atoms in different ways.
 But the key is *they* get to choose.
 NOT YOU!
 And when you’re given a chemical equation you’re seeing the choice they made.
 So when you’re balancing chemical equations, if they’re together you don’t get to regroup them (no changing subscripts).
 You can only change how many groups of them there are.
 And you do this by changing the stoichiometric coefficient.
 It’s like how you can put more than one dollar into the penny-making machine but it will still just give you pennies (but more of them).

 The coefficient says multiply everything in the molecule that’s in front of me by me.
 If I have 2 pennies (2¢), and we know that each penny has 1¢, I’d have 2 X 1 = 2¢.
 3 pennies (3¢) would be 3 X 1 = 3, etc. 2 nickels (2¢₅) would be 2 x 5 = 10¢, 2 dimes (2¢₁₀) would be 2 X 10 = 20¢, and 2 quarters (2¢₂₅) would be 2 X 25 = 50¢.